 How To Apply

-In keeping with Rackham guidelines, students must apply separately to certificate programs.
+In keeping with Rackham guidelines, students apply separately to certificate programs.

-Applicants must demonstrate particular aptitude for historical, ethnomusicological, and cultural study of music through samples of their written work, including research papers and critical essays, to be presented to and discussed in an interview with the director or faculty committee overseeing the Certificate Program in Musicology.
+Applicants must demonstrate particular aptitude for historical, ethnomusicological, and cultural study of music through samples of their written work, including research papers and critical essays, to be uploaded and discussed in an interview with the director or faculty committee overseeing the Certificate Program in Musicology.

-The application to add the Certificate Program in Musicology to your degree is on the Rackham Graduate School page.
+To add the Certificate Program in Musicology to your degree, submit the application.